 Here is a list of retailers that stock printers and offer discounts on their products.

-The best time in the calendar to pick up a printer deal, without a doubt, is Black Friday.
+The best time in the calendar to pick up a printer deal, without a doubt, is Black Friday 2021.
 It’s always in this hectic sales period that we’ve seen the biggest price drops on printers, often in the form of brand sales.
-Of course, Black Friday is some time away – and if you don’t see any printer deals listed above that take your fancy, our advice is to bookmark this article, as we keep it regularly updated with all the best discounts.
+Of course, Black Friday is still weeks away – and if you don’t see any printer deals listed above that take your fancy, our advice is to bookmark this article, as we keep it regularly updated with all the best discounts.

 You can also stay up to speed with all the latest tech offers by subscribing to the RadioTimes.com deals newsletter.

 Here are a few tips to help you pick out the right printer for you.

 - Make sure you know what you want from your printer.
 Do you need it for black and white documents or photos?
 There’s no price differences between monochrome and colour inkjet printers – you’ll find both start at around £50.
 Because of this, we generally recommend most people invest in a colour home printer.
 The price situation starts to differ with bigger laser printers, where monochrome models start at around £80, and colour models start at £200.

 - You probably already know that laser printers are best for documents and inkjet printers are best for photos.
 This is true, but you’ll need to factor in how much printing you’ll need to do.
 An entry-level colour inkjet of around £50 won’t deliver the same quality of results as one of £150.